BenA-SA/django-opensearch-dsl-filtering/README.md

 - Filter Opensearch documents using a familiar Django-like API
 - Generate Django forms for your filters automatically
 - Support for pagination and sorting
-- Various filter types: CharFilter, NumericFilter, DateFilter, BooleanFilter
+- Various filter types: CharFilter, NumericFilter, RangeFilter, DateFilter, BooleanFilter

 ## Quick Start